-- a) To advance students' knowledge and abilities. - b) To broaden students' ways of thinking. - c) To enhance students' awareness of the ideas, practices and values of their own and other cultures. - d) To prepare students to synthesize general and specialized knowledge and apply it to a full personal and professional life.
+a) To advance students' knowledge and abilities.

+b) To broaden students' ways of thinking.

+c) To enhance students' awareness of the ideas, practices and values of their own and other cultures.

+d) To prepare students to synthesize general and specialized knowledge and apply it to a full personal and professional life.

-The academic programs offered at Philadelphia University are administered by the College of Architecture and the Built Environment; the Kanbar College of Design, Engineering and Commerce; the College of Science, Health and the Liberal Arts; the School of Continuing and Professional Studies; the Office of Student Development Programs; and the Department of Physical Education.
+The academic programs offered at Jefferson-East Falls are administered by the College of Architecture and the Built Environment; the Kanbar College of Design, Engineering and Commerce; the College of Life Sciences; the College of Humanities and Sciences; the College of Health Professions, the College of Rehabilitation Sciences, the School of Continuing and Professional Studies; the Office of Student Development Programs; and the Department of Physical Education.